sunyit-ncsclub/Poly-tool/README.md

 Poly Tool is an app to display information relevent to SUNY Poly students.

+## Quick Start

+1. Download and install Xcode 6.2 or higher.
+- Run `gem install cocoapods`
+- Run `pod install`
+- Open `Poly Tool.xcworkspace`
+- Build and run with Command-R

+### Networking

+1. The contents of `api/` need to be hosted on a server.
+- Change `api/index.json` references's to `club-index.json` and `contact-index.json` values to reflect your new complete and absolute URL.
+	- Replace the URLs on lines 38 and 39, corresponding to Clubs and Contacts in the items peer-array.
+- Change `Poly Tool/NetworkModel.swift` to reflect your new base URL.
+(Each view controller appends it's appropriate API endpoint.)
+	- Replace the URL on line 97 (`let api = "https:"`…)
+	- This is in the method `sendRelativeRequest`.
+It is only used to request index.json.
+Clubs and contacts are requested as absolute URLs using `sendRequest`.
+- [Bonus] Follow the same format of `club/contact-index` and apply it to new Albany dictionaries.

 ## Getting Started

 1. Download and install Xcode, https://developer.apple.com/xcode/.